ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/README.md

 Adam and tests it on 30 patterns excluded from training.
 A single macro selects the float32 or float16 implementation.

+### Quantization-aware training

+`dsppp/Examples/autodiff_fully_connected_qat.cpp` demonstrates
+quantization-aware training of a fully connected layer for later deployment with CMSIS-NN or Ethos-U.

 ## How reverse differentiation works here

 During the **forward pass**, each operator computes its output and, when